nixworks/public/news/2006/09/20/README.md

 ##### funeral
 ### [ A public memorial service is held at Australia Zoo in Beerwah, Queensland, Australia, for "The Crocodile Hunter" Steve Irwin. ](/news/2006/09/20/a-public-memorial-service-is-held-at-australia-zoo-in-beerwah-queensland-australia-for-the-crocodile-hunter-steve-irwin.md)
-_Context: The Crocodile Hunter, Australia Zoo, Beerwah, funeral, Steve Irwin, Australia, Queensland_
+_Context: The Crocodile Hunter, Australia Zoo, Steve Irwin, funeral, Beerwah, Queensland, Australia_

 ##### The Football Association
 ### [ The Football Association is to investigate allegations of corruption and the taking of illegal payments (known colloquially as 'bungs') within the sport. ](/news/2006/09/20/the-football-association-is-to-investigate-allegations-of-corruption-and-the-taking-of-illegal-payments-known-colloquially-as-bungs-wit.md)
-_Context: The Football Association, bung, footballer_
+_Context: bung, The Football Association, footballer_

 ##### ''Globe and Mail'' article
 ### [ After a "Globe and Mail" article from journalist Jan Wong created controversy and accusations of racism against Quebec, the Canadian House of Commons unanimously passes a motion requesting an apology from "The Globe and Mail". ](/news/2006/09/20/after-a-globe-and-mail-article-from-journalist-jan-wong-created-controversy-and-accusations-of-racism-against-quebec-the-canadian-house.md)
-_Context: ''Globe and Mail'' article, The Globe and Mail, Canadian House of Commons, Quebec, Jan Wong_
+_Context: Quebec, Jan Wong, ''Globe and Mail'' article, The Globe and Mail, Canadian House of Commons_

 ## [Previous Day...](/news/2006/09/19/index.md)